Needle Exchanges and Needle Waste

 Needle Exchange Locations

 The van is used for brief interventions, assessments, 1-to-1 support and advice and direct signposting to our own specialist benefits advice worker, the harm reduction nurses team, and the complementary therapists team, along with our own group work programme.
-Service user’s will be able to access specific information about, and referral’s into, additional treatment provider’s and wraparound services, along with referrals into Turning Point’s tier 3 PSI team and Rough Sleeper service.
+Service user’s will be able to access specific information about, and referral’s into, additional treatment provider’s and wraparound services, along with referrals into Likewise’s tier 3 PSI team and Rough Sleeper service.

 We provide confidential information and support for adults with substance use problems, and service user’s can talk to us about harm reduction issues and their recovery options.
 We also envisage in the future being able to provide benefits advice on the move and hope to have a HR nurse accompany us for wound care, vaccinations etc…when required.